EPCCed/eidf-docs/docs/services/s3/getting-started.md

 !!!
 Info "Object (key) naming"

-    The AWS S3 documentation on [Naming Amazon S3 objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) states that a key can be a sequence of UTF-8-encoded characters, with a mazimum length of 1,024 bytes.
+    The AWS S3 documentation on [Naming Amazon S3 objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) states that a key can be a sequence of UTF-8-encoded characters, with a maximum length of 1,024 bytes.
 Key names are case-sensitive.

 Now, list the contents of the bucket: